pminina01/readthedocs/Configuration-file.md

 <a name="configuration-file-locations" />

 ## Configuration file locations
-NLog attempts to automatically configure itself on startup, by looking for the configuration files in some standard places.
+At startup, NLog searches for its configuration in various files as described below.
+It loads the first nlog configuration found.
+Search ends when the first nlog configuration is found.
+NLog fails if no configuration is found.

-The following locations will be searched when executing a stand-alone *.exe application:
+For a stand-alone *.exe application, files are searched as follows:
 * standard application configuration file (usually applicationname.exe.config)
 * applicationname.exe.nlog in application’s directory
 * NLog.config in application’s directory (_Name sensitive; using docker dotnet core_)
 * NLog.dll.nlog in a directory where NLog.dll is located (only if NLog isn't installed in the GAC)

-In case of an ASP.NET application, the following files are searched:
+For an ASP.NET application, files are searched as follows:
 * standard web application file web.config
 * web.nlog located in the same directory as web.config
 * NLog.config in application’s directory
 * NLog.dll.nlog in a directory where NLog.dll is located (only if NLog isn't installed in the GAC)

-The .NET Compact Framework doesn’t recognize application configuration files (*.exe.config) nor environmental variables, so NLog only looks in these locations:
+For the .NET Compact Framework -- which doesn’t recognize application configuration files (*.exe.config) or environmental variables, files are searched as follows:
 * applicationname.exe.nlog in application’s directory
 * NLog.config in application’s directory
 * NLog.dll.nlog in a directory where NLog.dll is located  (only if NLog isn't installed in the GAC)

 ### Xamarin Assets
 For Xamarin Android, the assets folder is supported.
 "NLog.config" in the assets folder will be loaded automatically.